michael-hll/command-tube/README.md

         6: Find command syntax which name contains 'file' keyword:
         >>> python command-tube.py help file

-        ** Find tube running result from tube.yaml.log file
+        ** Find tube running result from tube.yaml.log file by default

     - Binary Mode
         Following below steps you can use it in binary mode
         1. Download 'tube' for MacOS or 'tube.exe' for Windows from github homepage
-        3. Using it from your terminal:
+        3. Using it from your terminal (Need exec right from MacOS):
-        (You need to change RUN_MODE from SRC to BIN in YAML config file)
         >>> tube -y tube.yaml -f

 ## General Arguments & Tube Variables